 Who We Are and How We Can Help

-From left to right: Amanda, Ms. Atkinson, Paul
+From left to right: Erin, Ms. Atkinson, Paul

 Paul Kotheimer is the Senior Library Specialist at Uni High.
 He joined the Uni High library team in February of 2010.
 No stranger to the Library, Paul has worked at several jobs in the UIUC Main Library building since 1994.
 He's a prolific local musician, with an abundance of original music available at www.handmaderecords.com.
 He's also the step-dad to two Uni High graduates.

-Mary Feser and Adina Johnson work at Uni High Library during their free periods at school.
+Kari Schwink and Lina Flores work at Uni High Library during their free periods at school.
 With smiles on their faces (or skeptical looks when they are tasked with throwing discarded library items into the recycle bin), they help us enormously by shelving books, shelf reading to make sure the books are in order (an odious task!), processing new books, sending old books to the University Library's Oak Street Shelving Facility, helping with displays, and all the small things that keep our library functioning.
 Photo coming soon!

 Can University students use the Uni High Library?